Aethon/SmallBlockMemoryStream/README.md

   - it would have increased the size of the implementation to carry it along as a base class, and
   - there are a few methods on `MemoryStream` that do not make sense in this context (`GetBuffer` and `ToArray`)

 And that brings up a good point about these two classes: `SmallBlockMemoryStream` is not intended as a general replacement for `MemoryStream`.
-It is intended as a replacement when certain performce features are desired.
+It is intended as a replacement when certain performance features are desired.
 In many cases, `MemoryStream` will be more performant than `SmallBlockMemoryStream`:

 If|Then
 -------------------|-------------------------